 - Other on-the-job injuries

-The workers' comp lawyers at Mahon, Quinn, & Mahon have over sixty years of collective experience representing injured employees under the Connecticut Workers’ Compensation Act.
-The field of workers’ compensation is a highly nuanced area of law that requires a certain level of knowledge and experience.
+The workers comp lawyers at Mahon, Quinn, & Mahon have over sixty years of collective experience representing injured employees under the Connecticut Workers’ Compensation Act.
+As premier workers comp attorneys in CT, we believe the field of workers’ compensation is a highly nuanced area of law that requires a certain level of knowledge and experience.
 Our long history of practicing in the workers’ compensation system means we have worked closely with the defense lawyers who regularly represent employers and insurance companies.
 We have developed a reputation with these attorneys as being honest, knowledgeable, and tireless advocates for our clients.

 Workers’ compensation cases are heard by the Connecticut Workers’ Compensation Commission.
 The Commission is split into eight districts throughout the state that service different geographic regions.
 Each district has commissioners – the equivalent of trial court judges – who are responsible for hearing workers’ compensation claims and deciding disputed issues.
 Our workers' compensation attorneys regularly appear at the district offices in Connecticut, including Hartford, Waterbury, Middletown, New Britain, and New Haven, and we have become familiar faces to the commissioners hearing cases there.